 (Cross-posted on 3 Quarks Daily, where it has received many comments.)

-In a representative democracy, the idea of ‘representation’ is that an upper-caste Hindu man can fairly represent the interests of the lower-castes, minorities, and women.
+In a representative democracy, the idea of ‘representation’ implies that a politician, say, an upper-caste Hindu male, can and should fairly represent the interests of the entire electorate, including the lower castes, religious minorities, and women.
 But one can persuasively argue that this did not happen in the early decades of the Indian republic.
-Deep disparities along caste lines remained; religious minorities grew alienated; women remained marginal as before.
+Deep disparities along caste lines remained; religious minorities grew alienated and even declined socioeconomically; the vast majority of women remained marginal as before in political and economic realms.
 India was effectively a democracy of the few, by the few, for the few.

-Since the 70s, India has seen the rise of caste-based politics.
-Built on the idea that only a member of your own (or proximate) caste can represent your interests, its primary driver was the failure of upper-caste politicians to represent the lower-castes, and the latter realizing the power of their vote.
-Votes began fragmenting along caste lines, not the least because—besides being central to one’s social identity—caste shaped one’s share of opportunity, deprivation, and discrimination in life.
+Since the 1970s, India has seen the rise of caste-based politics.
+Built on the idea that only a member of your own (or proximate) caste can represent your interests, its primary driver was the failure of upper-caste politicians to represent the lower castes, and the latter realizing the power of their vote.
+Votes began fragmenting along caste lines, not the least because—besides being central to one’s social identity—caste had long shaped one’s share of opportunity, deprivation, and discrimination in life.

-When the lower-castes began mobilizing and putting up their own candidates, the elites grew anxious and began decrying the rise of caste-based politics and vote banks.
+When the lower castes began mobilizing and putting up their own candidates, the elites grew anxious and began decrying the rise of caste-based politics and ‘vote banks’.
 ‘So regressive!’ they complained, ‘a betrayal of the spirit and ideals of democracy!’
-But of course, with hardly an egalitarian bone in their bodies, they had played a rigged game all along.
-Their anxiety, above all, came from a visceral fear—fear of the ‘impure’ masses, fear of losing their privileges, fear of being overrun by the boors.
+But of course, being founders and long-time practitioners of a supremacist politics of caste, with hardly an egalitarian bone in their bodies, they had played a rigged game all along, starting with language itself.
+‘Vote banks’ were others, created by the new ‘caste-based parties’; the elites didn’t see their own upper-caste folk as a ‘vote bank’, though they all voted for upper-caste parties like the Congress and the BJP.
+A sense of entitlement prevented them from seeing that they had, contrary to a democratic ethos, long monopolized political power and opportunities based largely on caste.
+So now, their anxiety over the emerging caste-based politics betrayed, above all, a visceral fear—fear of the ‘impure’ masses, fear of losing their privileges, fear of being overrun by the boors.
 In no area is this anxiety more evident than in the debate on caste-based affirmative action, aka reservations, in public sector jobs and college admissions.

-Writing fifty years ago in The Wretched of the Earth, Franz Fanon lamented ‘the unpreparedness of the elite, the lack of practical ties between them and the masses, their apathy, and, yes, their cowardice at the crucial moment in the struggle.’
+Writing in The Wretched of the Earth (1961), Frantz Fanon lamented ‘the unpreparedness of the elite, the lack of practical ties between them and the masses, their apathy, and, yes, their cowardice at the crucial moment in the struggle.’
 These elites, he wrote, ‘simultaneously resisted the insidious agenda of colonialism and paved the way for the emergence of the current struggles.’

 §

 Walk into a relatively nice neighborhood in, say, Ahmedabad, Pune, or Jaipur, perhaps one of the burgeoning gated communities of flats owned by professionals, public sector officials, and businessmen.
-This demographic will usually speak English, represent under 10% of the population but command far greater power.
+This demographic will usually speak some English by choice, represent under 10 percent of the population but command far greater power in public life.
 Notice that nearly all mailboxes have upper-caste names.
 The average man here might profess to be modern and secular, but don’t be fooled.
 His is an incipient modernity, without deep roots—more about clothes, gadgets, nuclear family, educating girls, and fewer food taboos.
 His idea of the individual, each with an equal human dignity, is terribly weak.
 Nor does he subscribe to the dignity of labor.
-Indeed, he would recoil at the idea of inviting his sweeper to sit on his sofa to have a chai and samosa as a fellow human.
+If he lives in a walled high-rise complex, he would be at peace with its separate elevator for those not of his social class.
+Indeed, he would recoil at the very idea of inviting his sweeper to sit on his sofa to have a chai and samosa as a fellow human.
 Worse, he would never have wondered why none among his servants, maids, and sweepers share his last name, or what role his caste played in getting him where he is today.
 What prevents such ideas from crossing his mind is a deeply internalized hierarchy—and therefore entitlement—evident in the way he makes demands on those in his employ, and the deference he expects from them and their kind.

 In this social class, middle-aged members might casually observe, ‘I saw no casteism while growing up.’
-Of course, it’s harder to see such things from above, analogous to the legions of men who internalize their sexism so well they don't notice it at all.
-This is the class that is prone to reminisce the ‘unity’ and ‘harmony’ of the olden days.
+Of course, it’s harder to see such things from above—which is part of their caste privilege—analogous to the legions of men who internalize their sexism so well they don’t notice it at all.
+This is also the class that is prone to reminisce the ‘unity’ and ‘harmony’ of the olden days.
 Now it feels cheated by reservations.
-Not surprisingly, a good many have come to champion the ‘merit-only’ line (that is, only test scores should be considered) and profess to be ‘caste-blind’.
-The ‘caste-blind’ stance, which perpetuates caste privilege, has wide currency with those who somehow see it as totally fair and impartial.
+Not surprisingly, a good many champion the ‘merit-only’ line (implying that only test scores should be considered) and love to claim ‘caste blindness’ by asserting that their caste is ‘Indian’.
+This ‘caste-blind’ stance has wide currency with those who somehow see it as totally fair and impartial.
+They don’t recognize that while caste-based prejudice or discrimination is bad, a keen awareness of our different caste privileges is both good and necessary for positive change.
+In a caste-ridden society, their willful blindness to social pathologies only perpetuates them and does nothing to enhance social mobility.
+No wonder this class also largely opposed the 2011 caste census meant to assess the continuing socioeconomic disadvantage of caste.

 Explain the premise of positive discrimination and see eyes roll.
 ‘We don’t treat them badly anymore,’ one aunty told me, ‘what are they agitating about?’
 Mention the benefits of diversity and question narrow ideas of ‘merit’, only to see hateful fear mongering spew out.
 ‘Oye, what if a scheddu civil engineer built a bridge that collapsed?’ (‘Scheddu’ is a derogatory reduction of Scheduled Caste, the administrative term for Dalits, formerly ‘untouchables’.)
 ‘What if a scheddu doctor killed a patient?’
-The instinct is to associate low-caste with congenital stupidity.
+The instinct is to associate lower-caste with congenital stupidity.
 It doesn’t occur to them that the beneficiaries of reservation have to pass the same coursework and training as all others.
-Besides, they have no empirical data on how many fallen bridges were built by scheddus, nor do they know that Dalit children routinely die due to discriminatory practices by ‘merit’ doctors.[3]
-What, if not prejudice, makes them assume that scheddus build bridges that fall, rather than corrupt upper-caste engineers who steal public funds and use inferior materials?
-Nor do they hesitate in sending their own under-performing kids to shady engineering and medical institutes that have proliferated—the so-called ‘capitation fee’ colleges—where the sole criteria for admission is money, not ‘merit’, including obscure colleges in the former Soviet block countries cashing-in on the obsession this class has for ‘foreign degrees’.
+Besides, they have no empirical data on how many fallen bridges were built by ‘scheddus’, nor do they know that Dalit children routinely die due to discriminatory practices by ‘merit’ doctors.[4]
+What, if not prejudice, makes them assume that ‘scheddus’ build bridges that fall, rather than corrupt upper-caste engineers who steal public funds and use inferior materials?
+Nor do they hesitate in sending their own under-performing kids to engineering and medical colleges where admission is based solely on ‘capitation fee’—on money, not ‘merit’—as well as to obscure colleges in the former Soviet block countries cashing-in on the obsession this class has for ‘foreign degrees’.
+Some years ago, through the media they dominate, they raised a storm over hate crimes in Australian cities against Indian students, clearly of their own social class.
+They even got the Indian State to flex its diplomatic muscle.
+Yet, in their own cities, they are quite oblivious to hate crimes against Dalit students (which also pushes many Dalit students over the edge to commit suicide), or African students, or students from north-eastern India.

-Awed by the pop culture that trickles down from the West, this class knows little about the rest of India, nor has anything but disdain for its tribal and folk music, dance, and drama.[4]
+Awed by the pop culture that trickles down from the West, this class knows little about the rest of India, nor has anything but condescending disdain for its tribal and folk music, dance, and drama.[5]
 Of much greater concern is India’s image in the West, the health of the IT sector, new consumer goods, the peril from Pakistan, emulating China.
-Utterly materialistic in its values, it equates education with technical training, success with money, and sneers at the arts, social sciences, and the humanities.
-Its nationalistic pride is now yoked to its pride in Hinduism.
+Utterly materialistic in its values, it equates education with technical training, success with money, and sneers at the idea of a career in the arts, social sciences, and the humanities.
+Its increasingly chauvinistic nationalism is built on an insecure pride in Hinduism.
 Members of this class may feel irked by Dalits decamping to Buddhism, Christianity, and Islam, but they know ‘the problem’ Dalits have: their problem is one of underdevelopment, to be fixed by more aggressive ‘inclusive development’.
 Pieties and slogans aside, the members of this class make absolutely no demands on themselves.
 They never look at the mirror and see that they are squarely at the heart of ‘the problem’.

 §

-At a recent dinner party, a Brahmin friend, a graduate of the elite IIT system, criticized reservations on the grounds that they are socially divisive and instigate disharmony.
+I’m a graduate of the elite Indian Institute of Technology (IIT) system.
+At a recent dinner party, a Brahmin friend and a hostel mate at IIT Kharagpur, criticized reservations on the grounds that they are socially divisive and instigate disharmony.
 I had to laugh.
 Isn’t the caste system all about social division, using graded notions of superior and inferior blood?
-Caste identities have been strong for ages; even today over 90% marry their own.
+Caste identities have been strong for ages; even today over 90 percent marry their own.
 If caste now also shapes political consciousness, it’s because, in part, its members share the experience of discrimination and inherited disadvantage.
-If the decibels have gone up, it’s because the lower-castes no longer tolerate the oppressive ‘harmony’ of the past.
+If the decibels have gone up, it’s because the lower castes no longer tolerate the oppressive ‘harmony’ of the past.
 They want a piece of the pie, and they are seeking it via the ballot box.
 In another country, with the kind of inequities India has, the masses might have resorted to violent revolution long ago.
+They did not do so in India primarily because the caste system has also prevented unity for a common cause.

 §

-Not so in India.
-Narendra Modi, Chief Minister of Gujarat, continues to thrive after calling the Dalits ‘mentally retarded children’ who gain ‘spiritual experience’ from manual scavenging.
-The media has little interest or insight into Dalit lives, nor hires low-caste journalists.[11]
-Major atrocities against Dalits still go unreported.
-Law enforcement is often indifferent or worse.
-There is no effective prosecution for discrimination in employment and housing.
-A Dalit politician can’t get a majority of upper-caste votes even in South Mumbai.
 Even among those few elites who read books, how many have read a single novel or memoir by a Dalit?
 In what is perhaps the most diverse country in the world, there is no commitment to diversity in the elite institutions that decide what is worthy art, music, and literature, or what is the content of history textbooks.
-In book after book of stories for children, both the protagonist and the implicit audience are elite and upper-caste.[12]
-Much the same is true of sitcoms, soap operas, and commercials on TV.
+None of the eighteen chairs thus far of the Indian Council of Historical Research, which funds historical research in India, has been Dalit.
+Brahminical thinking still deeply pervades scholarship about the past, creatively defanging and co-opting dissidents into its fold, as with the Bhakti thinkers and poets of the medieval period.[20]
+In book after book of stories for children, both the protagonist and the implicit audience are elite and upper-caste.[21]
+Much the same is true of sitcoms, soap operas, and commercials on TV.[22]
 Dalits are invisible from all popular culture that gets any airtime.
-The Indian army still has many upper-caste-only regiments.
-There is nothing like an Indian ACLU.
-Or a Dalit history month on public TV, or exhibits in museums, that seek to educate the upper-castes about a long and dark chapter of their past (and present).
-Unless a sizable proportion of elites, benumbed by privilege, open their eyes and learn to see both within and without, can there be much hope?
+Even the Indian army refuses to mirror the social composition of the Indian republic and has largely kept out Muslims from its ranks.[23]
+There is no comparable Indian counterpart of the American Civil Liberties Union (ACLU).
+Or a Dalit history month on public TV, or exhibits in museums, that seek to educate the upper castes about a long and dark chapter of their past (and present).
+Unless a sizable proportion of elites, benumbed by privilege, open their eyes and learn to see both within and without, can there be much hope for relief from our inherited inequalities?

 __________________________